ROvACC/training-docs/docs/source/airports/napoc-tma/LRSB.rst

 General
 """""""

 Sibiu Airport is the second airport in Transylvania region.
-It is in the North of the Transylvanian Alps and the main airport of Sibiu, an impotant cultural and economic center from the South of Transilvania.
+It is located in the North of the Transylvanian Alps and the main airport of Sibiu, an essential cultural and economic center from the South of Transilvania.

 Frequencies
 """""""""""